PREVIOUS – I thought it was a Little Angel IV

 ABOUT THE CONTENT – All content on this website is copyrighted and you can read more about this here.
 Please also read the disclaimer about my authority and qualifications.
 Occasionally I partner with people because I like their products and you can read about that here.

 MY BOOKS AND A FREE VIDEO COURSE – To download a copy of MY STORY OF SURVIVAL click here.
 For a copy of MIMI’S BOOK LAUNCH PLAN, click here.
 For a copy of GOD HEALED ME click here.
 For a copy of THE HOLY GRAIL OF BOOK LAUNCHING click here.
+You can find all Mimi’s book here.
 For a free video course on how to write a bestseller, click here.
 To join my launch party click here.